ctn-waterloo/nengoplotlib/README.md

 ### `plot_on_atlas` — per-region data on a brain atlas

 Map data onto Allen Mouse Brain Atlas regions.
-Why?
-Sometimes researchers build nengo model's with populations that roughly map onto partiaulr brain areas and its fun to visualize the model activity on a brain map.
-Don't take these plots too seriously.

 Pass an atlas name (or id) and a dict keyed by region acronym or full name (`"VISp"` or `"Primary visual area"`).
 A **scalar** value fills the region with a solid colour; a `(n_neurons,)` **array** is laid out *inside the region outline* — as a `pcolormesh` grid, or,